gabrielstramontin/mslearn-defenderXDR/Instructions/Labs/LAB_02_Deploy_Defender_Endpoint.md

 >**Note:** Make sure you have completed successfully Task 1 of the previous module.

+This exercise should take approximately **15** minutes to complete.

 ### Task 1: Initialize Microsoft Defender for Endpoint